When I asked one of my clients what do you know about the prospect, they told me that they have his name number and email ID.

 Not much really.
 Oh and he works at XYZ company.

-Anything about his personal preferences, his flavours, his interests, his day to day challenges in the work place, his age?
+Anything about his personal preferences, his flavors, his interests, his day to day challenges in the work place, his age?

 No, they don’t tell us these things.
 Now tell us how we can win more proposals..